 MaryJo was named an APTA Board Certified Geriatric Clinical Specialist in 1995, one of the first six geriatric specialists to earn this designation in New York State.
 The American Board of Physical Therapy Specialties Council recognized her with recertification in 2005 and 2015.
 She received her CEEAA certification (Certified Exercise Expert for Aging Adults) from the Academy of Geriatric Physical Therapy.

-In the Fall of 2013, MaryJo became a member of the Stony Brook faculty where she joins a team of Directors of Clinical Education, responsible for the administration and coordination of the clinical education component of the curriculum and maintains her office on the Southampton campus.
-Her teaching responsibilities include Professional Practice II: Clinical Education, the older adult content of Growth and Development, Psycho-Social Aspects of Disability, and the lab component of Adult Neurological Rehabilitation-Assessment II as a teaching assistant.
+In the Fall of 2013, MaryJo became a member of the Stony Brook faculty on the Southampton Campus and joined a team of Directors of Clinical Education responsible for the administration and coordination of the clinical education component of the curriculum.
+Her teaching responsibilities include Clinical Education I-IV; Professional Practice II: Clinical Education; and Psycho-Social Aspects of Disability,

 MaryJo’s service participation includes A Matter of Balance, an evidence-based community falls prevention program.
 She mentors DPT students during older adult balance screening at local senior centers and community events.

 MaryJo is an active member of the American Physical Therapy Association (APTA), the APTA's Academy of Education, Academy of Geriatrics and Home Health Section, and the American Geriatrics Society.